 Getting schooled on wine – Queensland College of Wine Tourism

 Peter tells us the college is a joint venture with the state government and USQ and aims to engage schools with industry training in wine science and hospitality.
-Nearby Stanthorpe High is the only school in the Southern Hemisphere that grows and crushes grapes on their property as well as serving it at Vanias the onsite restaurant.
+Nearby Stanthorpe High is the only school in the Southern Hemisphere that grows and crushes grapes.
+The wine is also served at Vanias – the onsite restaurant.

-Wine tourism is an imperative on the Granite Belt and Peter says, “it’s all about making boutique wine and selling it to people as part of a wine experience”.
+Wine tourism is a relatively new concept on the Granite Belt and Peter says, “it’s all about making boutique wine and selling it to people as part of a wine experience”.

 I love to have a beer with Phil and Dee and so will you

-You can not only sample craft beer and eat your fill from the hearty menu, but you can also stay in one of the Tennessee-style, cedar log cabins on the property.
-The comfy cabins sit proudly in an unmistakably Aussie bush setting you share with wallabies, the occasional roaming echidna, and some all-knowing koalas up high.
-An idyllic spot mid-week or for a weekend of Granite Belt exploration.
+You can sample craft beer and eat your fill from the hearty menu.
+And, you can also stay in one of the Tennessee-style, cedar log cabins on the property.
+The cosy, rustic cabins are ringed by towering eucalypts that are home to some all-knowing koalas up high.
+Laconic wallabies and the occasional ambling echidna also call this patch home.
+An idyllic spot mid-week or for a long weekend of Granite Belt exploration.

 Ridgemill Estate – Elegance in a glass

 Tasting here is a learning experience and most importantly fun.
 Taste a Black Dog or the Mongrel.
-And don’t forget their Saperavi – an 8,000-year-old Georgian grape with red skin and unusual dark flesh.
-The birds really like this one so much that the first harvest only produced 17 bottles.
-It’s one of the Granite Belt’s *’Strange Birds’ and also one of Mr Halliday’s favourites.
+And don’t forget their Saperavi – an 8,000-year-old Georgian grape with red skin and unusually dark flesh.
+The birds like this one so much that the first harvest only produced 17 bottles.
+It’s one of the Granite Belt’s *’Strange Birds’ and also one of James Halliday’s favourites.

 Essen – Grow local, eat local